 * Note that you can use an HSBC credit card to qualify for the HSBC Everyday+ Rewards Programme, but credit card spending won’t earn you cashback once you qualify the programme.
 I know, I’m not a fan of this either.
 This change was implemented by HSBC on 2 May 2024 and is also spelled out in their updated terms and conditions.

 On the plus side, HSBC doesn’t limit you to a select few credit cards for the credit card spending criteria, so take your pick of the HSBC credit cards available.
-My personal pick is the new HSBC Live+ Credit Card.
-From now till the end of the year, earn 8% cashback on this card on your dining, shopping, and entertainment spending.
+My personal pick is the new HSBC Live+ Credit Card, with which you can earn up to 8% cashback on this card on selected dining, shopping, and entertainment spending.

 On top of the interest and cashback, HSBC will give you one-time cash bonuses of up to $150 (for Personal banking customers) / $300 (Premier customers) when you deposit at least $100,000 (Personal banking) / $200,000 (Premier Banking) and meets the eligibility criteria above for the first 6 months.